 NEW EU DATA PRIVACY LEGISLATION (GDPR)NEW EU DATA PRIVACY LEGISLATION

 Subject Matter and ScopeWhether it is for personal data or processing, the GDPR uses broad definitions.
-“Personal data” is any personally identifiable information such as birthdate, email address, tax ID number, etc. “Processing” includes actions such as collecting, recording, storing, using and transferring.
+“Personal data” is any personally identifiable information such as email address, tax ID number, etc. “Processing” includes actions such as collecting, recording, storing and transferring.

-A company that is not established in the Union may have to comply with the Regulation when processing personal data of European citizens:
+A company that is not established in the Union may have to comply with the Regulation when processing personal data of European residents:

 a) If the company offers goods or services to European data subjects in the EU; or,